mikecalvo/mikecalvo.github.io/msse/assignments/2/index.md

 - Functional Testing

 ---
+# Special Instructions:
+1. Remove all generated tests from your project that are not implemented (have no test methods)
+1. Be sure to have a working test for each requirement you are implementing
+1. Functional tests means to Geb tests
+1. Create at least one test that is data-driven  (uses Spock where functionality)

+---

 # Security Requirements
+- Verify with functional tests the following requirements:
   - Protect access to adding a new listing for only logged in users
   - Create listing page will automatically set the logged in user as the seller
   - Active listing page will automatically set the logged in user as the bidder
   - Reviews are protected so that only sellers and winners can provide feedback
   - View/Edit profile page is protected by account

 ---

-# Category Requirements
-- When creating a listing provide the option of putting the listing in a category
-- Categories are hierarchical (Electronics->Computers->Mac)
-- New categories can be created when adding the listing
-- User can specify category through a dropdown (select) or typeahead control.
-The hierarchy of the category selected must be evident to the user
-- Create a web app page that shows the complete category hierarchy

----

-# Listing Image Requirements
-- When creating a listing, up to 3 images can be specified (upload file from browser)
-- The images are displayed on the listing detail page
-- The first image is displayed on the listings page

----

 # REST API Requirements
-- Create a RESTful API using JSON for the following functions
+- Verify with functional tests providing the following requirements via a RESTful API using JSON the following end points:
   - API endpoints creating or updating data must be secured
   - Get listings - default active only, support parameter for completed
   - Get bids for a listing
   - Get/Create/Edit/Delete listing
   - Get/Edit account
   - Create bid
   - Create feedback (both seller and buyer)

----

-# Notification Requirements
-- Notfiy the seller and buyer via email when the listing expires